Over the past few years, Non-Fungible Tokens, aka NFTs, have become the latest blockchain craze.

 As crazy as the above scenario sounds, it’s happening every day.
 Celebrities from Eminem to Paris Hilton have dropped hundreds of thousands of dollars for NFTs of digital artwork.

-The NFT industry is suddenly worth billions of dollars, which has led many people to speculate that it’s formed a huge bubble that’s about to burst at any moment.
+Much like crypto, the NFT industry is suddenly worth billions of dollars, which has led many people to speculate that it’s formed a huge bubble that’s about to burst at any moment.

 But is this really the case?
 Probably.